siriuslee69/siriusUtils/README.md

 Each proc has its tests written right below them.

-To test everything, first, go into an empty library, make sure you have git installed and:
+To test everything, first, go into a folder of your choice, make sure you have git installed and:

 ```bash
 git clone https://github.com/siriuslee69/siriusUtils